telerik/ajax-docs/api/server/Telerik.Web.UI/OrgChartNodeBindingSettings.md

 ## Properties

+###  DataCollapsedField `String`

+Gets or sets the data field holding the Collapsed property for the currently bound Node.

+###  DataFieldID `String`

+Gets or sets the name of the data field used to uniquely identify each row.

 ###  DataFieldParentID `String`

 Gets or sets the name of the data field used to identify the parent Node.

+###  DataGroupCollapsedField `String`

+Gets or sets the data field holding the GroupCollapsed property for the currently bound Node.

 ###  DataSource `Object`